 When did you graduate from FEE?

-And what field did you study at FEE?
+What study program did you study at FEE?

 How would you evaluate the approach and support from the school?
 Teachers, guarantors of courses?